FK Khiva

-FK Khiva (Xiva futbol klubi) is Uzbekistani football club based in Khiva.
+FK Khiva (Xiva futbol klubi) is an Uzbekistani football club based in Khiva.
 It currently plays in the Uzbekistan First League.

 History

 FK Khiva plays in the West Conference of the Uzbekistan First League.
-In 2012 season, the club reached the championship round, finishing 4th in its zone.
+In the 2012 season, the club reached the championship round, finishing fourth in its zone.
 At the end of the season in the championship round, they finished 10th.

 Stadium

-The club's home ground is "Spartak Stadium" in Khiva with a capacity of 8,000 spectators.
+Stadion Spartak (Spartak Stadium in English) is FK Khiva's home stadium.
+It is located in Khiva and has a capacity of 8,000 spectators.